 - Self Plagiarism

-Let us know if you have any questions, or you need help removing plagiarism from your papers.
+Let us know if you have any questions, or if you need help removing plagiarism from your papers.